The Nature Effect is a catalyst for personal, professional and community transformation. We offer continuing professional

 We are really pleased to let you know about our latest publication.
 A Sense of Place - companionable adventures outdoors.
 It is the product of a project sponsored by the Oxfordshire Parenting Forum (OPF) and explores how a range of grandparents feel about their role and taking their children out in nature.
 You can get a free copy of the publication by going to this link: http://eepurl.com/KYdWn.

-We are also running a seminar with OPF (see flyer) which will share a film made with Zoe Broughton about a project on the same theme of connecting with
+We are continuing to offer seminars and share the film made with Zoe Broughton about a project on the same theme of connecting with